MatteoMer/mtteodev/content/reading-list.md

 - [ ] Lectures on Aesthetics - Hegel
 - [ ] The Plague - Albert Camus

+# Science
+- [ ] A brief history of time - Stephen Hawking

 # Fiction
 - [ ] The Dharma Bums - Jack Kerouac
 - [ ] Death on the Nile - Agatha Christie